My Main Page with Links to My Other

 Sabbath declined.
 Moonlighting, up 20 percent in the 80s, and working wives

-were major trends.
+were trends.
 In 1996 sixty-one percent of wives worked.
 Commutes became

 trips from one suburb to another suburb.